nutratech/blog/content/posts/2022/08/18/anxiety-safe-effective-treatment.rst

 Whatever your frightful situation, it's important to get out there and face up.
 To see where you stand and sometimes be truly humbled, but to be thankful you tried.

+That's a really negative thought.
+Why would you discourage someone like that?
+No, what you're doing is trying to run their life.
+Trying to convert someone to your religion without getting to know them first.

 Exercise